-This difference is certainly due to the fact that biological systems can be much more easily manipulated than fundamentally understood from first principles.
-It is also the consequence of only moderate interest in synthetic biology from fundamental disciplines such as chemistry and physics up to now.
+This difference is certainly due to the fact that biological systems can be much easier manipulated than fundamentally understood from first principles.
+It is also the consequence of only moderate interest in Synthetic Biology from fundamental disciplines such as chemistry and physics up to now.
 Although there has been tremendous progress in collaborative projects at the interface between chemistry and biology, and physics and biology, only few groups and research consortia worldwide have attempted the bottom-up reconstitution of essential features of living systems, among them our recently founded MaxSynBio initiative.

-Within MaxSynBio, we will approach synthetic biology from a fundamental perspective of basic research.
-This distinguishes our enterprise from other research consortia that aim for a mainly application-driven synthetic biotechnology.
-Our primary goal is a true bottom-up synthesis of minimal living systems through modular synthesis from well-characterized functional molecular entities, parts, and modules.
+Within MaxSynBio, we will approach Synthetic Biology from a fundamental perspective of basic research.
+This distinguishes our enterprise from other research consortia that aim for a mainly application-driven Synthetic Biotechnology.
+Our primary goal is a true bottom-up synthesis towards minimal living systems via the modular synthesis from well-characterized functional molecular entities, parts and modules.

-In this minireview, we will discuss the manifold of different tasks and aspects covered by our research initiative, which is presently outlined as a six-year project, but will certainly have to extend to a much larger time scale in order to reach its goals.
+In this minireview, we will discuss the manifold of different tasks and aspects covered by our research initiative, which is presently carried out as a 6 years project, but will certainly have to extend to a much larger time scale in order to reach its goals.
 We will also touch briefly upon the state of art of the various research goals, many of which are currently pursued by other groups and consortia worldwide.